 rees be preserved.

-While the tree committee's ruling that the trees would need to be replaced is appreciated, wask that the committee's decision be overturned as the removal is and was warrantless, arbitrary, and in violation of existing tree policy, and most importantly, the removal is unnecessary and a detriment to the quality of our downtown neighborhood.
+sk that the committee's arbitrary, and in violation s ruling that the trees would need to decision be overturned as the remo of existing tree policy, and most im dent to the quality of our downtown eval is and was warrantless, aportantly, the removal is

-Signature Raun 6M8th Date 4/8/22
+Signature Tham matt.
+Date 4/8/22